getdnsapi/getdns/README.md

 ### API Documentation

 Note that this implementation offers additional functionality to supplement that in the [official getdns API](https://getdnsapi.net/documentation/spec/).
 Some additions are convenient utility functions but other functionality is experimental prior to be being recommended for inclusion in the official API.
-The [Modules](https://getdnsapi.net/doxygen/modules.html) page in the Doxygen documentation provides a guide to full API for this implementation.
+The [Doxygen documentation](https://getdnsapi.net/doxygen/modules.html)  provides the details of the full API for this implementation.

 ## License